numberri/get-stuff-done/readme.md

 ## What are the limitations of this?

+- You need Linux.
+Sorry, fellow procrastinators who use Windows.
 - You can only track plaintext files.
 If you want 100 words written on some essay, then the track may not work for you.
 - On a similar note, this only works for lines, not words at the current moment.
 This may be changed as I have to write LaTeX files quite often...
 - It's easy to fudge.
 You can just write meaningless comments to increase line count to unlock websites, and there's nothing stopping you from reverting changes to crontabs and /etc/hosts.
 If you want this, there's a Perl program out there for you called Lockout: <https://thomer.com/lockout/> which will lock you out of root; this is however a big risk to take. get shit done is safer!